 The first clue of a rodent infestation is finding their droppings.
 Droppings may be found anywhere, however they are most commonly found in kitchen cupboards, drawers and pantries (where there is food!).
 Other key signs of a rodent infestation includes:

-Sounds: bumping, squeaking, gnawing sounds, typically during the evening and at night
+Sounds such as bumping, squeaking, gnawing sounds, typically during the evening and at night.

-Tracks: footprints and tail marks on dust covered surfaces, such as in roof voids and under houses.
+Footprint and tail mark tracks on dust covered surfaces, such as in roof voids and under houses.

 At Defender Pest Control Specialists, our rodent treatment consists of a thorough inspection to determine the extent of the infestation and to ensure the noises you are hearing are not Possums, a native protected animal.
 This includes an inspection of the ceiling cavity, subfloor (if applicable), internally and around the perimeter of the premise.